Are Chinese herbs safe?

 Yes, Chinese herbs are safe.
 Like most exported products from China, exported products have a higher quality than domestic products.
 The herbs are also tested for toxicity and quality control purposes when they arrive into the UK and Europe.

-Practitioners and herbalists use a yellow card system to alert the HMAC of any problems with a possible herb.
-Reseachers are actively looking at herbs and their reactions in humans and with other substances.
+Practitioners and herbalists use a yellow card system to alert the Herbal Medicines Advisory Committee (HMAC) of any problems with a possible herb.
+Researchers are actively looking at herbs and their reactions in humans and with other substances.

 How are herbs checked to see if they are safe?